SaraRasoulian/Portfolio/README.md

-# My Minimalistic Portfolio ✨
+# Minimalistic Portfolio 💫

+This is a simple portfolio built using HTML, CSS, and JavaScript.

+All content is hardcoded.

+For a full-stack portfolio application built with .NET and Vue, [click here](https://github.com/SaraRasoulian/DotNet-WebAPI-Vue-Portfolio/tree/main).